Fuad-HH/readOH2csg/README.md

 > If the netCDF libraries are installed as package configs,
 > you may need to set `PKG_CONFIG_PATH` if they are not set by
 > the package manager or module system.

+## Documentation
+More details on strategies, logic, and math are included in the `doc/` directory.